SallyyLan/context_engineering1/Overview.md

 Built as part of an internal AI tooling initiative to reduce analyst dependency on ad-hoc SQL requests.
 The instruction file was iteratively refined through failure analysis — each hard rule maps to a real error pattern observed in production queries.

-This repository contains the **sanitized version** of the instruction file with company-specific identifiers removed.

 ---